Guide to the Global Leaders in Media Law Practice

 The principal state authority, which is competent to secure, control and monitor local mass media legal compliance is the Federal Service for Supervision of Communications, Information Technology and Mass Media (Roskomnadzor).

 Foreign ownership with regards to media services is seriously restricted.
-Foreign companies cannot hold more than a 20 per cent share in a local media company.
+Foreign companies cannot hold more than a 20 per cent share in a local media company (unless otherwise provided for by an international treaty of the Russian Federation).
 Any 100 per cent equity forms of foreign participation or foreign corporate control over the Russian media business are prohibited.

 In terms of specific regulated activities, the national media sector is subject to: